MoArtis/Unity-SV-FlexMotion-Website/input/documentation/apply-pose/index.md

 order: 4
 ---

-Pose is a FlexMotionLayer state where the motion is "paused" at a given time.
+Pose is a **FlexMotionLayer** state where the motion is fixed at a given time.

 <?# Figure Src="/img/features/Pose.jpg" Class="text-center" Width="50%" /?>